MetzinAround/practical-classroom-workshop/course/fork.md

 After modifying the `_config.yml` file, a Gitlab CI/CD job will automatically launch.

+**NOTE.
+The CICD will only run if your account is verified through a debit or credit card.
+We are doing this verification to stop crypto mining on our servers.
+We do not charge the card and we do not store the information anywhere.

 You can see the pipeline running from the main repository page.
 ![pipeline.png]({{site.baseurl}}/attached_files/images/pipeline.png)